Page Rules

 Page Access and Configuration

-To access page rules in the Builder, navigate to the Pages section and select the page you want to configure.
-The page settings interface provides three main tabs:
+To access Page Rules in the Builder, navigate to the Pages section and select the page you want to configure.
+The page settings interface include these main tabs:

 Building Effective Page Rules